jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/books/2018-02-04-the-mancode-quotes.md

 > You won't get much out of any church unless you're willing to give something to that church (and the something we're talking about here is not necessarily money).

-> The only way you'll really be satisfies in a church is to be a contributing member of your church.
+> The only way you'll really be satisfied in a church is to be a contributing member of your church.

 > No church is perfect because every church is comprised of imperfect people.
 In fact, every church gets a little dysfunctional at times because its members are a little dysfunctional at times too.